Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Bulk keyword research

-Bulk keyword research is about generating as many keywords as possible for you with all of the variations and combinations of different keywords.
+Bulk keyword research is about generating as many keywords as possible for you with all the variations and combinations of different keywords.

 You won’t use every keyword you’ve found in your content.
 When you have a long list of keywords in bulk, your next step is to refine that list by identifying keywords with high search volume and low competition.
 It’s essential that the tool(s) you use to research keywords also give you the alternative key phrases and the respective search volume and competition score for them.